DIDSR/sfrc/README.rst

       cd ct_superresolution
       bash +x demo_srgan_test.sh 'tune' 'sh' #on sharp kernel-based tuning set

-To apply the SRGAN to all the CT images from patient L067 (as described in our paper) refer to "./ct_superresolution/create_sr_dataset/readme.txt".
+To apply the SRGAN to all the CT images from patient L067 (as described in the sFRC paper) refer to "./ct_superresolution/create_sr_dataset/readme.txt".
-Once you successfully download and preprocess smooth and sharp CT scans corresponding to patient L067, the following commands will yield fake patches as tabulated in TABLE I in our `sfrc paper <10.36227/techrxiv.171259560.02243347/v1>`_ and as depicted in the following
+Once you successfully download and preprocess smooth and sharp CT scans corresponding to patient L067, the following commands will yield fake patches as tabulated in TABLE I in the `sFRC paper <10.36227/techrxiv.171259560.02243347/v1>`_ and as depicted in the following
 `movie files <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.

 4. Apply SRGAN on test set